cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 ##Extra Data

-Sometimes having simply a category, action, label and value just isn't enough.
+Typical GA events allow for a category, action, label and value, but sometimes this just isnt enough.
 GA has a wealth of additional dimensions that can add a lot of valuable information into the mix.
-Conveniently a lot are set for us right out of the box!
-However not as conveniently, the majority aren't.
+Conveniently a lot of these are set for us right out of the box!
+However not as conveniently the majority aren't.
 Wouldn't it be great if we could simply set whatever ones we need when we fire our tags?
 Well as it happens, we can.
 This is probably one of the quickest enhancements you can make to your tracking and could be a lifesaver when it comes to analysing data and making decisions.
 You don't want to be in a position where you have a question but no data to answer it.

 &nbsp;

 ### How to do it

 First thing's first, we need to send through the data from the client.
-This will look very familiar to anyone who has been following the series, we are just adding additional data layer variables.
+This will look very familiar to anyone who has been following the series - we are just adding additional data layer variables.

 &nbsp;